-- The total weight of persons, gear and other items which the boat is capable of carrying under normal conditions.
-This weight must include any water added to ballast other than the Correct Craft Launch Control System. - The maximum number of persons allowed on the boat.
+• The maximum number of persons allowed on the boat.
 This information on the capacity plate applies under normal conditions and special care must be used in any other than normal conditions.
 Check the capacity plate on your boat and abide by these limits.

-Correct Craft, Inc. Installs a permanent wake enhancement ballast tank system in some models.
+Correct Craft, Inc. Installs a permanent wake enhancement ballast tanks called the Launch Control SystemTM in some models.
 The full weight of this system has already been considered in the boat weight and therefore does not influence maximum capacity, unlike portable ballast tanks or weights, which must be included as part of the gear weight.